DoRightThingWill/AuctionHouse1/readme.md

-## Auction House is an application where people could create,bid and close auctions.
+## Auction House is an application where people could create/close, bid on auctions.